jonfernq/Learning/Algorithms/Sorting/Mergesort.md

 ---
 ### Master Theorem for Mergesort

-> Please explain the time complexity of mergesort with a recurrence relation of the form:
+> Please explain the time complexity of mergesort in terms of the master theorem.

-T(n) = aT(n/b) + f(n)

-And please explain it in terms of the 'master theorem' in the form:

-"where T(n) represents the running time of the algorithm on an input of size n, a is the number of subproblems at each level of recursion, b is the size of the subproblems relative to the original problem size, and f(n) is the cost of dividing the problem and combining the solutions."

 The time complexity of mergesort can be expressed by the recurrence relation: